Dxsonu7/DuckMo-App/README.md

 ## Summary

-**DuckMo** is an android app that recreates Venmo payment screen using ducks!
+**DuckMo** is an android app that recreates Venmo payment screen but is ducks!

 ## Application Features